dynamoose/dynamoose/docs/docs/guide/Model.md

 ## Model.serializeMany(items[, serializer])

 This function takes in an array of `items` and serializes all of them.
-This function is very similar to [`document.serialize`](Document#documentserializeserializer) except it takes in an array of documents to serialize and returns an array of those documents.
+This function is very similar to [`item.serialize`](Item#itemserializeserializer) except it takes in an array of items to serialize and returns an array of those items.

 ```js
 User.serializeMany(await User.scan().exec(), "myCustomSerializer");